liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 to extend the session or not.
 Instead it will be automatically extended.
 The purpose of this mode is to keep the session open as long as the user browser is open and with a portal page loaded.
-It is recommended to use this setting along with a smaller `session.timeout`{.western}, such as 5 minutes for better performance.
+It is recommended to use this setting along with a smaller `session.timeout`, such as 5 minutes for better performance.

 session.timeout.auto.extend=false